peterkaminski/nxcTestVault/to-do list and notes.md

  - nxc: add code to incorporate websiteroot into Sidebar links
    - testing in nxc 0.1.8
    - issue: Sidebar.html does not render local links
      solution: convert local links in all markdown_text (test in ghPagesLab)
+     DONE: this solution included in nxc 0.1.9

  - backlinks need {{websiteroot}} variable
    - some funky behavior going on